 Mary's dog was unusually hyperactive.

-Sometimes even adverbs need help.
+Sometimes, even adverbs need help.
 When you want to bring attention to a level of rapidity or to a degree of languidness, you need an adverb to describe another adverb.
-When you want to describe an adverb with another, just stick them next to one another.
+When you want to describe one adverb with another, just put them next to one another.

 The obtuse man spoke incredibly slowly.

 She ran unbelievably quickly, setting a new school record for the 100-meter dash.

 Joyfully: With great pleasure

 After three days of rain, we spent the day joyfully out at the park.

 Safety is frequently atop the minds of first-time parents who are decorating the baby's nursery.

 I waited until the baby was safely upstairs in her crib before cooking dinner.

 She walked quietly behind her brother.